phidatahq/phidata/README.md

 python image_agent.py
 ```

-## Team of Agents
+### Native support for Multi-Agent orchestration

-Now lets create a team of agents using the agents above, create a file `agent_team.py`
+Phidata agents can work together to achieve complex tasks.
+For example, you can create a team of agents that can work together to achieve a task, create a file `agent_team.py`

 ```python
 from phi.agent import Agent